gongjian1981/SENG8091-Group/actions/customer.md

 > When user click the business name on a pop-out business pin mark, navigate user to the business profile page.

 ---

+### Requirement 2.1

+Customer can check-in only when GPS confirms I am within certain meters (e.g., 50 meters) of the business.

+#### Action 8:

+Prerequisites: None.

+Backend:

+> Implement an API that takes `businessId` and `location` as input parameters, if the location is with specified range of the business, and the user hasn't checked in within the last 24 hours, record the check-in action and return true, otherwise return false with reason.

+Frontend:

+> Add a `check-in` button in the business profile page, and when user click the button call the API.

+### Requirement 2.2

+Customer can see the result of his check-in.

+#### Action 9:

+Prerequisites: Action 8.

+Frontend:

+> When API return true, show a success message, and disable the `check-in` button, and when API return false, show a failure message explaining why.

+### Requirement 2.3

+Customers cannot check in at the same business again within a 24-hour window.

+---